Dragon-Snake/AMDHwinfoReader/README.md

 ## Can I install this on Windows 10?
 I am on windows 11, but you are free to test if it works or not.
 It should though.

+## Can I use psutils/any other performance monitor?
+Currently, no. As of right now, it is hard coded for HWiNFO.
+Whether support will be added in the future is another question, but for now, it is only working with HWiNFO.

+## Why aren't my stats updating/displaying?
+Did you follow the install steps? if so, do you have hypervisor (hyper-v) enabled (it should not be, so run `system info`, and if you see "A hypervisor has been detected", run `bcdedit /set hypervisorlaunchtype off` and restart.
+If that didd not fix it, then do you have Hardware-accelerated GPU scheduling on?
+If so, turn that off and see if that fixes it.
+If it still doesn't work, try turning HWiNFO from 'safe mode' to 'low-level IO access'.
+If that did not fix it, check your GPU drivers for updates, and try disabling some of the overlay settings.
+If it is still not working, do you have MSI Afterburner installed?
+If so, try disabling/uninstalling it and see if that fixes it.
+If it somehow still does not work, check 'performance' under task manager to see if that is showing the correct stats.
+If so, then there is some issue/conflict that I have not ran into yet with HWiNFO, and likely has to do with either GPU drivers, or your system/OS or some other issue I have little/no knowledge of.